QuiddityAI/PDFerret/README.md

 1. To install the package, use `pip install .` in the source folder, which will install package with all dependencies
 2. On minimal Ubuntu systems (e.g. in a python Docker image), `sudo apt install libgl1` might be needed for opencv
 3. PDFerret relies on GROBID for extracting some parts of the text.
 Run `docker compose -f docker-compose-grobid.yml up` to run GROBID server. `docker-compose-grobid-big.yml` contains GROBID with ML models, thus produces much bigger image and significantly slower, while improvements are not so clear.
+4. PDFerret relies on Tika for processing general documents.
+This requries up to date Tika (tested on apache/tika:3.0.0.0-BETA2-full) up and running on localhost:9998.
+You can overwrite tika server address by setting env var `PDFERRET_TIKA_SERVER_URL`.
+Please note that python tika package used as a client in this lib can download and run it's own version of Tika if the server is not found, which can lead to unpredictable results.

 # Configuration